androportal/ABT/user/Bank_reconciliation.rst

 * So the ``Bank Reconciliation Statement`` will get updated automatically.

+* Click on the table row to see the details of the transaction.
+In accounting terms this fuctionality is called ``Drilldown``.

 * In options menu two features are provided: export report in PDF or CSV format.

 * To change the input informations, user can click on button present